Confidence Guarantee - Read more

 Is it easy to refuel the car?

-Be sure to fill up before venturing into rural areas, where petrol stations are few and far between.
+Be sure to top up on fuel before heading off into rural areas, as petrol stations can be few and far between once you’re out in the countryside.

 Is it easy to find parking?